raahim97/Motion2Coach/README.md

 - After than it will show that image in loop in a windows tittled 'Coordinates'
 - It will check if windows 'Coordinates' is visible or not, if not, program will exit
 - It will check that to that if input, camera, video \stopped or input ended, it will print
 - At the end it will release the camera and distro windows

-Contact Information:

-- RFaizanN@gmail.com
-- Skype: RFaizanN